Inherited Foreign Accounts, FBAR & 8938

-Inherited Foreign Bank Account: The foreign account inheritance rules and reporting FBAR & Form 8938 rules are complex, and offshore disclosure rules are hard.
-In addition, offshore asset filing and disclosure requirements are very onerous — which is what makes the inherited foreign bank account rules complicated.
+Inherited Foreign Account: The foreign account inheritance rules and reporting FBAR & Form 8938 rules are complex, and offshore disclosure rules are hard.
+In addition, offshore asset filing and disclosure requirements are very onerous — which is what makes the inherited foreign accounts rules very complicated.

 If a U.S. person inherited Foreign Accounts or Overseas Assets, they have various FBAR Filing and Form 8938 foreign asset reporting requirements.
 These are disclosed on various international reporting forms.

 The most important foreign account requirement is generally the FBAR.

 Reporting Inherited Foreign Accounts on FBAR & 8938

 The Foreign Account Inheritance reporting rules are time-sensitive.

 When inheriting foreign accounts, there are many “moving parts.”

 The FBAR Filing Requirement kicks when a deceased person leaves a foreign account to another person, who now has ownership, co-ownership, or signature authority over the account.
 In addition, there are other requirements, such as the Form 8938, PFIC (Passive Foreign Investment Companies), Schedule B, and more, including: